 One of the primary goals of quality inspection is to determine if parts are good or bad.
 We make this decision based on some kind of measurement.
-This could be a dimensional measurement, a measurement of gloss, package weight, etc. For the examples here we will use contact angle measurements that are sensing a surface chemistry characteristic that affects adhesion of paints, coatings, or adhesives, such as treatment level or presence of contamination.
-For quality inspections there is generally a range of measured values which correspond to an acceptable part, and any measurement outside of this range would trigger part rejection or rework.
+This could be a dimensional measurement, a measurement of gloss, package weight, etc. For the examples here, we will use contact angle measurements that sense a surface chemistry characteristic that affects the adhesion of paints, coatings, or adhesives, such as treatment level or presence of contamination.
+For quality inspections, there is generally a range of measured values that correspond to an acceptable part, and any measurement outside of this range would trigger part rejection or rework.

 There are four distinct scenarios that can result from making a decision regarding quality based on a measurement.
 Only two of them are the desired result of a quality inspection:

-- The part is accepted based on the measurement and it was indeed actually within specifications
+- The part is accepted based on the measurement, and it was indeed actually within the specifications

 However, there are also two ways in which we can make an incorrect decision regarding part quality:

 - The part is rejected based on the measurement, but it is actually a perfectly good part

 - The part is actually bad but is incorrectly accepted as being good